ChatCool-Inc/chatcool/README.md

 # Chatcool

 **What is ChatCool?**
 ChatCool is the unique discord bot.
-We focus on statistics, games, information, games, and other things your server needs!
+We focus on statistics, games, information, giveaways, utilities and other things your server needs!
 The bot also includes a **dashboard** which we aim to make fully customizable soon.

 ### 👀 In this respository: